Loading Events

 Speakers:

-Kate is Executive Director (Legal) of BSA Group.
-As a qualified solicitor of England and Wales with more than 12 years’ experience advising clients on UK immigration and nationality law, Kate supports members with all UK immigration matters including UKVI sponsor licence compliance.
-Kate is a member of the Home Office Education Advisory Group and is the boarding sector representative for this group.
+Kate is Legal and Public Affairs Director of BSA Group and Director of BSA Legal Services Ltd. As a qualified solicitor with more than 10 years’ experience advising clients on UK immigration law, Kate assists members with all immigration and safeguarding legal matters.
 Prior to joining BSA in 2022 Kate was Partner and Head of Department at a leading full-service UK law firm.
 Having resided in state, preparatory and senior school boarding houses since 2014 with her Housemaster husband, Kate has a unique perspective of boarding life.

 Hazar El-Chamaa, Immigration Partner, Penningtons Manches Cooper LLP